nim-lang/RFCs/README.md

 ## Contributing

-1. Create a new, appropriately named, markdown document in the `RFCs` directory, based on [Template.md](Template.md).
+Submit a new, appropriately named issue based on [Template.md](Template.md).
-2. Write your RFC, following the guidelines in the template.
-3. Submit an issue containing the contents of the new file.